bboe/bryceboe.com/content/ucsbs-international-capture-the-flag-competition-2010-challenge-6-fear-the-ear.md

 numerical digits.
 The passwords could be easily brute forced, however the username space was 27^6^-1 in size which is not feasible to brute force.
-Thus, I populated the database with many guessable usernames such as, â€˜userâ€™, â€˜ictfâ€™, â€˜aâ€™, â€˜adminâ€™, â€˜rootâ€™, â€˜devâ€™, â€˜testâ€™, as well as some keywords from the annoying video.
+Thus, I populated the database with many guessable usernames such as, â€˜user', â€˜ictf', â€˜a', â€˜admin', â€˜root', â€˜dev', â€˜test', as well as some keywords from the annoying video.
 Further error messages indicated invalid usernames, incorrect passwords, inactive accounts, and non-administrator accounts allowing teams to guess valid username and password combinations in a minimal amount of